neo-project/docs/docs/en-us/develop/tool/sdk/rpc.md

 ### GetNep17BalancesAsync

 Returns all NEP-17 assets balance at the specified address.
-The plugin RpcNep17Tracker is required for invoking this method.
+The plugin TokensTracker is required for invoking this method.

 ```c#
 string address = "NVVwFw6XyhtRCFQ8SpUTMdPyYt4Vd9A1XQ";